 - Criminal activity on site: 13 percent

-- Outbreak of disease/illness: 16 percent
+- An outbreak of disease/illness: 16 percent

-- Criminal activity in area: 21 percent
+- Criminal activity in the area: 21 percent

 Threats are real and can happen in the workplace at any time.
 This is why a dependable, real-time notification system is vital.